GenomicsAotearoa/hts_workshop_mpi/level2/43_workflow_extending.md

 }
 ```

 With these changes we have declared an optional user input flag called `input`.
 If the user provides a custom value for this flag then that will be used, otherwise the rule will default to the original `input_files/*.fq.gz` path.

-To demonstrate this, we will run the rule twice, once with and once without, the new `input` flag and rename the `flagstats.txt` files.
-If there was a single file in the `input_files/` folder then we would always know which output file corresponded to the input, but we would probably need to manually rename the output after each run so that we knew which input file the output corresponded with.
-This absolutely could be achieved with a loop but we're aiming for an all-in-one solution here!
+Now for the bigger issue.
+If there was a single file in the `input_files/` folder, and we only ever read inputs from that folder, then we would always know which output file corresponded to the input.
+We would probably need to manually rename the output after each run so that we knew which input file the output corresponded to, but that's manageable with a simple `mv` command.
+But we're aiming for an all-in-one solution so will not be doing that!

-We are now going to remedy this by updating the `Nextflow` code to dynamically name its output files, using the input name to provide some uniquely identifying text for each input file.
-To do this, we unfortunately need to modify each **_process_** block due to the fact that inputs and outputs are chained between processes.
+We are now going to solve this issue by updating the `Nextflow` code to dynamically name its output files, using the input name to provide some uniquely identifying text for each input file.
+Unfortunately, to do this we need to make a slight modification to each **_process_** block.
 Since we now have a fairly long rule, we have to make changes in multiple places.
 Lesson for the future, always build as you intend to go on!

 ```diff
 process map_to_reference {